ianmackenzie/elm-geometry/README.md

 ## What is it?

-This package attempts to make it easier to write software such as computer-aided design apps, geometric simulations/analyses and games by providing a set of core modules for creating and manipulating objects of a large set of 2D and 3D data
+This package attempts to make it easier to write software such as computer-aided design apps, geometric simulations and games by providing modules for creating and manipulating objects of various 2D and 3D data types:
-types:

   - `Point2d`, `Point3d`